martyanov/aetcd/docs/usage.rst

 .. code-block:: python

-    async with client.lock('foo') as lock:
+    async with client.lock(b'foo') as lock:
         # Do something

 Transactions